-Failing corporate governance of financial institutions has often been mentioned as an important cause of the crisis.
-Consequently, having a deeper understanding how corporate boards are formed and how they act have become a topic of increasing importance.
-It also is already clear that the Covid-19 crisis will have a material effect on corporate governance.
-Do you want to know how corporations are directed and how we can make them perform better?
+Failing corporate governance of financial institutions has often been mentioned as an important cause of the crisis of 2008.
+Consequently, having a deeper understanding of how corporate boards are formed and act has become a topic of increasing importance.
+It also is already clear that the Covid-19 crisis has had a material effect on corporate governance.
+Do you want to know how corporations are directed and how we can make them perform better in response to crises?
 This course will provide you with the answers!

 Below you can find a trailer for this course.
 In addition, we have made a taster available for this course.
 See: https://www.youtube.com/watch?v=jDfsxgmobyM